-The Green Homes Grant was introduced in July 2020 by chancellor Rishi Sunak to help homeowners make their homes more energy efficient.
-It is set to launch in September 2020.
+The Green Homes Grant was introduced in July 2020 by chancellor Rishi Sunak to help homeowners make their homes more energy-efficient.
+It launched in September 2020.

-GrantScheme.UK will send the latest information to all who registered an interest to let you be the first in the queue.
+GrantScheme.UK send the latest information to all who registered an interest.

-As part of the Green Homes Grant, eligible homeowners will be able to apply for the vouchers to help pay for environmentally friendly improvements such as installing double-glazing, loft, floor and wall insulation.
+As part of the Green Homes Grant, eligible homeowners can apply for the vouchers to help pay for environmentally friendly improvements such as installing double-glazing, loft, floor and wall insulation.

 Chancellor Rishi Sunak outlined the plans in his statement in July as part of a wider £3bn plan to cut emissions.
 The Government has put aside £2 billion for green home upgrades.

-There are 29 million homes in the UK, almost all could benefit from additional insulation or improved energy efficiency in some way.
+There are 29 million homes in the UK; almost all could benefit from additional insulation or improved energy efficiency somehow.